tandrewnichols/vim-determined/README.md

 ## Usage

-At the moment, vim-determined has only one function that you need to care about:
+To create `term_start` wrappers at vim startup, call the following function:

 ### determined#command

-Creates a command that wraps some command line tool in a call to `term_start`.
+This creates a command that wraps some command line tool in a call to `term_start`.
 Invoke as follows:

 ```vim
 call determined#command(name, cmd, args)